a-chaudhari/ruby1459/README.md

 <a name="status"></a>
 # Project Status

 IRC is a sprawling protocol with decades of extensions and improvements.
 Work is already underway for the 3rd major version of the protocol, IRCv3.
-Furthermore, many major server networks have custom features and have idiosynracities that need to be accounted for and properly handled.
+Furthermore, many major server networks have custom features and have idiosyncrasies that need to be accounted for and properly handled.
 For these reasons this project will be a 'work-in-progress' for a while to come.
 I've listed the currently implemented features and I also have a list of the next few features that will be added.

 ## Currently Implemented Features
 * connecting to servers